SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 just like any other initializer.
 Alternatively, you can override a superclass failable initializer with a subclass *nonfailable* initializer.
-This enables you to define a subclass for which initialization cannot fail, even though initialization of the superclass is allowed to fail.
+This enables you to define a subclass for which initialization can't fail, even though initialization of the superclass is allowed to fail.

 Note that if you override a failable superclass initializer with a nonfailable subclass initializer,